Understanding the IRDAI Surety Bond Reform: A New Era for Contract Guarantees in India

 What is the Reform?

 IRDAI introduced the IRDAI (Surety Insurance Contracts) Guidelines, 2022, which allow general insurers to issue surety contracts in India.
+This reform includes key components such as:

 Eligibility for insurers to underwrite surety bonds